rsthn/rinn/README.md

 ## Installation

-You can use npm to install the library, or download the standalone `rinn.js` file from the `dist` folder and include it in your index.html file, in the latter case an object named 'Rinn' or 'rinn' will be available in the global scope.
+You can use npm/yarn to install the library, or just download the standalone files `rinn.js` (ESM) or `rinn.cjs.js` (CommonJS) from the `dist` folder and include it in your index.html file directly.
+When using CJS, a global variable named `rinn` will be available.

 ```sh
 yarn add rinn